chingu-x/certmaker/readme.md

 # certmaker

-Certmaker automates the process of creating Voyage completion certificates that are provided to Chingus who successfully complete a Voyage.
+Chingucertmaker create both Voyage Completion Certificates and for the various events Chingu sponsors, Certificates of Achievement.

 [Process Overview](#process-overview) - [Installation](#installation) - [Usage](#usage) - [Release History](#release-history) - [License](#license)

 ## Process Overview

-Chingucertmaker create both Voyage Completion Certificates and Certificates of Achievement for Chingu.

 For Voyage Completion Certificates it uses the completion summary data for Voyage teams that is maintained in Airtable.
 For